Menu

 Research & education networks solve real-world problems

-National and regional research & education networks traverse our planet, providing ultra high-speed connectivity and tailor-made services that underpin scientific discovery, foster global collaborations and unlock access to education.
+National and regional research & education networks traverse our planet, working together to provide ultra high-speed connectivity and tailor-made services that underpin scientific discovery, foster international collaborations and unlock access to education.
 This blog features fascinating stories from around the world about people and projects empowered by these networks to make a difference.

 Why research & education networks?